 Teaching and Administration

-Aoife teaches on the LLM courses, Advanced Issues in International Economic Law, Law of the WTO and International Perspectives on Law and Gender.
+Aoife teaches on both undergraduate and postgraduate courses including; Law of the International Community, Advanced Issues in International Economic Law and Public International Law.
 She also supervises dissertations in these areas on the undergraduate and LLM programmes.
-Aoife also supervises several PhD students and would welcome research students in the areas of public international law, particularly international governance, constitutionalisation and feminism.
+Aoife also supervises several PhD students.

-In addition to her research and teaching commitments Aoife is also the Director of LLM Admissions and co-convenes the 'Law and and Global Justice at Durham' (LGJD) research cluster with Catherine Turner, a research group Aoife also co-founded.
+In addition to her research and teaching commitments Aoife is currently Impact Lead within the Law School and has also served as Director of LLM Admissions and was a co-founder of the Law School Research Cluster 'Law and and Global Justice at Durham'.
+Aoife has previously been the Athena Swann Co-Ordinator.

 Durham Law School